konrad.petrovszky(at)oeaw.ac.at

 +43-1-51581-7361

 Konrad Petrovszky studied history, philosophy, Slavic studies and political sciences at the Ludwig Maximilian University in Munich and the Free University of Berlin, where he received his PhD in the history of Southeast Europe.
-His research was supported by the Gerda Henkel Foundation, the fund for the promotion of young scholars granted by the state of Berlin and the Schroubek Fund 'Östliches Europa'.
-He held fellowships at the New Europe College in Bucharest and the International Research Centre for Cultural Studies (IFK) in Vienna, and has cooperated on scientific research and documentation projects (e.g. 'Constitutions of the World from the late 18th Century to the Middle of the 19th Century’ by the de Gruyter/Saur publishing house; ‘Zwangsarbeit 1939-1945.
-Erinnerung und Geschichte’, by the German Federal Foundation ‘Erinnerung, Verantwortung, Zukunft’).
+His research was supported by the Gerda Henkel Foundation, the young researches Grant Programme of the city of Berlin and the Schroubek Fond 'Östliches Europa'.
+He has cooperated on scientific research and documentation projects (e.g. 'Zwangsarbeit 1939-1945.
+Erinnerung und Geschichte', by the German Federal Foundation ‘Erinnerung, Verantwortung, Zukunft’) and held fellowships at the New Europe College in Bucharest and the International Research Centre for Cultural Studies (IFK) in Vienna.
 Besides his research activity, he worked for many years as freelance editor and translator.
+Between 2013 and 2017, he was assistant professor (Universitätsassistent postdoc), Institute for Eastern European Studies, University of Vienna.
+Currently, he serves as chairman of the Society for 18th Century Studies on South Eastern Europe, as co-editor of Schriften zur Balkanforschung, and as key researcher within the FWF Cluster of Excellence ‘Eurasian Transformations’.

 Period: 15th to 19th centuries.